20th New York Infantry Regiment: Mutiny

 As the 20th New York closed in on the end of its two years of service, questions arose as to whether the two years started from the point at which they were mustered into New York service or United States service.
 On April 29, 1863, the regiment was engaged in maneuvers which would lead to the Battle of Chancellorsville.
-When ordered to cross the Rappahannock River, approximately two hundred men refused to do so.
-The mutineers were quickly tried and convicted for mutiny in the face of the enemy, and sentenced to hard labor.
-Lobbying efforts by Kleindeutschland elites and the support of Army of the Potomac Provost Marshal Marsena R. Patrick led to their sentence being commuted to dishonorable discharges, although these discharges were converted to honorable discharges by a declaration by the war department and a law passed by Congress in 1905.
+This was a covert mission as ordered by Major General Joseph Hooker and as a result unknown to the Turners Rifles who in the rear of the encampment had stacked arms.
+When ordered to march toward the Rappahannock River, approximately two hundred men refused the marching order The Turners were quickly tried and convicted for mutiny in the face of the enemy, and sentenced to hard labor at Rip Raps.
+Lobbying efforts by Kleindeutschland elites and the support of Army of the Potomac Provost Marshal Marsena R. Patrick may in part have led to their sentence being commuted to dishonorable discharges, although these discharges were converted to honorable discharges by General Order of President Abraham Lincoln who agreed the men had a legitimate complaint.
+Because the military later rendered this decision “Inoperative” in order to deny the veterans pensions, it necessitated public outcry and a declaration by the war department and a law passed by Congress in 1905.

 The remainder of the regiment crossed the Rappahannock and participated in the Battle of Salem Church, in which the unit incurred higher casualties than at any other battle.
 The survivors of the regiment returned to New York City and were mustered out on June 1, 1863.